pylipp/financeager/README.md

 - [x] add loggers to config and offline modules
 - [x] add loggers to resources and server
 - [x] avoid test code interfering with actual file system content
+- [ ] test offline feature with 'none' backend
+- [ ] rename 'model' to 'listing'
+- [ ] clean up `test_communication`

 PERSONAL NOTE
 -------------
 This is a 'sandbox' project of mine.
-I'm exploring and experimenting with databases, data models, server applications (`Pyro4` and `flask`), frontends (command line, Qt-based GUI), software architecture and general Python development.
+I'm exploring and experimenting with databases, data models, server applications (`Pyro4` and `flask`), frontends (command line, Qt-based GUI), software architecture, programming best practices (cough) and general Python development.

 Feel free to browse the project and give feedback (comments, issues, pull requests).